Wangweiyao/About-me/README.md

 ## Bio

 I am a 3rd year **Ph.D. student in the Computer Science department at the Johns Hopkins University** in Baltimore, Maryland.
-I work with Professor Gregory Hager on **reinforcement learning** for robotics control and Professor Mathias Unberath on **computer vision** for medical applications.
-I completed my undergraduate program at the Duke University in Durham, North Carolina with double major in Computer Science & Statistics and worked with Professor Lawrence Carin in deep generative models.
+I work with Prof. Gregory Hager on **reinforcement learning** for robotics control and Prof. Mathias Unberath on **computer vision** for medical applications.
+I completed my undergraduate program at the Duke University in Durham, North Carolina with double major in Computer Science & Statistics and worked with Prof. Lawrence Carin in deep generative models.

 Between grad school and college graduation, I worked at Mckinsey & Company as Business Analyst in Greater China Region, focused on TMT related strategy/management consulting.
-During undergrad, I also did a software enginnering internship at Facebook and a research internship at UC Berkeley with Professor Dawn Song and Professor Bo Li.
+During undergrad, I also did a software enginnering internship at Facebook and a research internship at UC Berkeley with Prof. Dawn Song and Prof. Bo Li.

 ### Works in computer vision, reinforcement learning and robotics